Mujahidshafi/PG_Inventory_Management/README.md

 Key solutions:

-* A clean, easy-to-use dashboard to view and update inventory Real-time updates so they always know what is in stock Separate access for admins and regular users to keep things secure
+* A clean, easy-to-use dashboard to view and update inventory
+* Real-time updates so users always know what's in stock
+* Separate access levels for admins and regular users help mantain security
-* A reliable database to store all their product, user, and sales info Secure login system with password protection
+* A reliable database to store all their product, user, and sales data
+* Includes a secure login system with password protection

 What makes our team’s solution unique: